dotnet/orleans/src/Documentation/Grain-Versioning/Deployment.md

 ### Using a staging environment

-In this method you deploy a new cspkg in the Staging environment before doing a VIP-swap.
-The Production and the Staging deployments will be __part of the same cluster__.
-It is important that silos from both environment can talk to each other: you should setup a virtual network for this.
+In this method you will need a second environment (Staging environment), on which you will deploy newer silos before stopping the Production environment.
+The Production and the Staging silos and clients will be __part of the same cluster__.
+It is important that silos from both environment can talk to each other.

 Recommended configuration:
 - `DefaultCompatibilityStrategy` set to `BackwardCompatible`